VTC Board

 Georgia Schneider

-Georgia Schneider started caving in Indiana in 2016.
-She quickly became a vertical enthusiast and visited deep pits throughout TAG.
-She has contributed to caving expeditions in the US, Mexico, Kazakhstan, and New Zealand.
+Georgia started caving in Indiana in 2016.
+She quickly became a vertical enthusiast and visited deep pits throughout Tennessee, Alabama, and Georgia (TAG).
+She has contributed to caving expeditions in the United States, Mexico, Kazakhstan, and New Zealand.
 Currently living in Denver, she is the secretary of the Front Range Grotto and participates in as many local projects as possible.
-Georgia has completed an NCRC Small Party Assisted Rescue training and is a graduate student studying Geographic Information Systems at the University of Denver.
+Georgia has completed an NCRC Small Party Assisted Rescue (SPAR) training and is a graduate student studying Geographic Information Systems at the University of Denver.

 EC Moe